Hiking for Beginners: Top 5 Takeaways and My Favorite Hikes

 It’s really hard to have one favorite hike!
 So many hikes are unique for different reasons.
 I decided to think about some of my favorites and determine why these hikes stick out.

-Red Pine Lake: We hiked this less than 1 month after moving to Utah and the lake was absolutely gorgeous!
-This hike was quite difficult for me, but the payoff was worth the sweat and near tears 😉 I especially remember arriving to the lake, seeing people setting up camp for the night, climbing over giant rocks and I swear there were squirrels throwing nuts at us!
+We hiked Red Pine Lake less than 1 month after moving to Utah and the lake was absolutely gorgeous!
+This hike was quite difficult for me, but the payoff was worth the sweat and near tears 😉 I especially remember arriving at the lake, seeing people setting up camp for the night, climbing over giant rocks and I swear there were squirrels throwing nuts at us!

 Fast Facts: 7.1 miles, 2,099 feet elevation gain, rated difficult

 Most Iconic: Delicate Arch

 Delicate Arch is a major icon for Utah, it’s used on the license plate, advertising, etc. We have now hiked to the arch three times.
 Each time was special because we were with family and friends.